Domingo says apology gave 'false impression', drops Spain show - France 24

 At least 20 women have accused Domingo of forcibly kissing, grabbing or fondling them in incidents dating back to the 1980s, and on Tuesday, the AGMA union said an internal probe found the storied tenor-turned-baritone had engaged in a pattern of "inappropriate activity".

-But the Spanish megastar, whose initial apology did not specifically confirm any of the allegations, on Thursday insisted his statement had been misunderstood.
+But the Spanish megastar, whose initial apology did not specifically confirm any of the allegations, on Thursday insisted his words had been misunderstood.

 "I know what I haven't done and I will deny it again.
-I never behaved aggressively with anyone and I have never done anything to obstruct or impede anyone's career," he said in the statement.
+I never behaved aggressively with anyone and I have never done anything to obstruct or impede anyone's career," he said.

+On the contrary, over his five decades in opera he had worked "to promote the career of a myriad of singers".

 "My apology was sincere and from the bottom of my heart to any colleagues whom I could have hurt in any way by something I said or did.
 As I have demonstrated on many occasions, it was never my attention to hurt or offend anyone."